Sudirman: Legacy

 Modern opinions in Indonesia tend to be laudatory.
 Sardiman, a professor of history at Yogyakarta State University, writes that Sudirman was as lively a speaker as Sukarno, who was known for his fiery speeches, and a devoted, incorruptible leader.
 The Indonesian historian and former Minister of Education and Culture Nugroho Notosusanto described Sudirman as "his only idol", citing the general's guerrilla period as the origin of the army's esprit de corps.
 The general's guerrilla campaign is emphasised in biographies of him because, during that period, the army had a greater role than the exiled political leadership; beginning in the 1970s, all military cadets had to retrace the 100 km long route prior to graduation, a "pilgrimage" meant to instill a sense of struggle.
 Sudirman's grave is also a pilgrimage destination, both for the military and general public.
 According to Katharine McGregor of the University of Melbourne, the Indonesian military has elevated Sudirman to a saint-like status.

 Sudirman received numerous awards from the national government posthumously, including the Bintang Sakti, Bintang Gerilya, Bintang Mahaputera Adipurna, Bintang Mahaputera Pratama, Bintang Republik Indonesia Adipurna, and Bintang Republik Indonesia Adipradana.
 On 10 December 1964 Sudirman was declared a National Hero of Indonesia by Presidential Decree 314 of 1964.
 Oerip was declared a National Hero by the same decree.
 He was posthumously promoted to General of the Army in 1997.

 According to McGregor, the military increasingly used Sudirman's image as a symbol of leadership as it gained more political power.
 An image of Sudirman was featured on every denomination of the 1968 series of rupiah.
 He featured as a major character in several war films, including Janur Kuning (Yellow Coconut Leaf; 1979) and Serangan Fajar (Dawn Attack; 1982).

 Numerous museums have been dedicated to Sudirman.
 His childhood home in Purbalingga is now the Sudirman Museum, while his official home in Yogyakarta is now the Sasmitaloka Museum to General Sudirman.
 The house in Magelang where he died is also now the Sudirman Museum, established on 18 May 1967 and containing artefacts belonging to the general.
 Other museums, including the Monument Yogya Kembali in Yogyakarta and the Satriamandala Museum in Jakarta have rooms dedicated to him.
 Numerous streets are named after Sudirman, including a major street in Jakarta; McGregor states that nearly every city in the country has a General Sudirman Street.
 Statues and monuments to him are spread throughout the archipelago, most of which were built after 1970.
 Jenderal Sudirman University in Banyumas, established in 1963, is named after him.
+On January 14, 2011, the Japanese Ministry of Defense in Tokyo officially decided to place a statue of Sudirman in the back garden of the office.